14 July, 2012

 "WELL?"
 The naval captain shouted.

-I jammed me hand in the pocket but no packet of fudge.
-Then me misty non-caffeinated brain remembered just who had found me in pirate costume and must, therefore, have me packet of Irish fudge.
-I looked up at him and he was looking around like he didn't know what was up.
+I jammed me hand in the pocket, but there was no packet of fudge.
+Then me misty, non-caffeinated brain remembered just who had found me a pirate costume.
+Therefore, he must have me packet of Irish fudge.
+I looked up at him.
+He was looking around like he didn't know what was up.

 "Fudge, where's the fudge?"
 I hissed softly but venomously at him.

-"I do not know of what you are speaking," he said looking at his well-manicured fingernails.
+"I do not know of what you speak," he said, looking at his well-manicured fingernails.

 "Yes, you do!
 Where is it?"
 I hissed again and threw a smile her way as I kept digging in me empty pockets like I was busy looking for it when all the while I was buying time.